LangProc/langproc-2017-lab/2-parsers/readme.md

 Currently `Expression::evaluate` throws an exception.
-Implement `evaluate` for the various parts of the AST, and complete the program called `src/eval_expr.cpp`.
+Implement `evaluate` for the various parts of the AST, and give the source for a program called `src/eval_expr.cpp`, and which is built using `make bin/eval_expr`.
 This should take a list of variable bindings on the command line, where each binding is a variable and a number separated by spaces, then evaluate an expression read from `stdin`.